wp-plugins/free-counter/readme.txt

 Free Counter is a free of charge statistic and counter plugin with no external library dependency.

-Saves timestamps, visited URL, referring URL, IP addresses (1), operating systems and browser informations into the database, and can display the total hits, unique hits and other statistics in your WordPress pages.
+Saves Unique visitor stats, timestamps, visited URL, referring URL, IP addresses (1), operating systems and browser informations into the database, and can display the total hits, unique hits and other statistics in your WordPress pages.